openwisp/docker-openwisp/README.md

 **Right now, this is only tentative guide.
 Errata may exist.
 Please report errors on the [gitter channel](https://gitter.im/openwisp/dockerize-openwisp).**

 - `openwisp-dashboard`: You cannot disable the openwisp-dashboard.
 It is the heart of OpenWISP and performs core functionalities.
-- `openwisp-controller`: You cannot disable the openwisp-controller.
+- `openwisp-api`: You cannot disable the openwisp-api.
 It is required for interacting with your devices.
 - `openwisp-websocket`: Removing this container will cause the system to not able to update real-time location for mobile devices.

 If you want to disable a service, you can simply remove the container for that service, however, there are additional steps for some images: